GE Evolution Series: ES44DCi/ES44ACi

 The ES44DCi (Evolution Series, 4400 horsepower, DC traction, international version) was built for the Rio Tinto railway in Australia.
 The ES44ACi was built for the Roy Hill and Rio Tinto Group.

 The ES44ACi/DCi is essentially an ES44AC/DC in a GE AC6000CW's body, with the radiator at the end protruding out over the rear deck in the same way the AC6000CW does.
 The locomotive's large radiator allows it to handle the Australian outback's extreme temperatures.

-Roy Hill has ordered 21 ES44ACi locomotives, and is currently in possession of all 21 locomotives (numbered 1001 "Ginny"-1021).
+Roy Hill has ordered 21 ES44ACi locomotives, and is in possession of all 21 locomotives (numbered 1001 "Ginny"-1021).
 Rio Tinto ordered 100 ES44DCi locomotives and has all 100 (numbered 8100–8199) and 21 ES44ACi locomotives (numbered 9100–9120) and more are on order.
 Rio Tinto's units can be remotely driven, meaning nobody has to be in the cab as they can be controlled from a control center.

 Ferromex also acquired 50 ES44ACi.
 As the construction of these locomotives was subsequent to the new environmental laws of the US, GE cataloged them only as ES44ACi, although in the external technical specifications of the locomotives say ES44AC).
 These locomotives can no longer reenter the US operating.

 In Brazil, the Rumo, Suzano and MRS Logística railways purchased 25 units, manufactured at Wabtec of Brazil with broad-gauge trucks.